AGILESCIENCE/Agilepy/docs/source/quickstart/installation.rst

     export AGILEPY_RELEASE=release-1.6.4
     docker pull agilescience/agilepy:release-$AGILEPY_RELEASE

-.. note:: If you want to try new features that are not officially released yet, you need to install the development environment.
-          Check the `Development <../help/development.html>`_ page for installation instructions.

 2. Download the `bootstrap.sh <https://github.com/AGILESCIENCE/Agilepy/blob/master/agilepy/scripts/bootstrap.sh>`_.
 The script will change the user ID inside the container to match the ID of your local user.
-   Run it follows:
+If you want to use the same image for multiple user in a shared machine, pass the `-d` option to duplicate the image instead of overwriting it.
+In the latter case, the username will be appended to the image name.

 .. code-block::